BlueKnight2345/Cryptonite-Docker-Training/week1/writeup.md

 ```
 Environment variables can be useful to change app functionality for different purposes based on the environment variable set such as a mode which displays logs for debugging.

+Now we move on to the netcat shell

+We create a non root user with `RUN useradd -ms /bin/bash user` giving it a home directory and letting it use bash

+We then install updates as well as netcat and bash

+We then create a writeable directory and give access to the user and finally listen on port 9001 and switch to user when someone connects.